SmallKrijger/AMON/README.md

 WIND_SPEED              Path to the wind speed csv data WIND_DIRECTION          Path to the wind direction csv data
 ```
-<p> `.\X.txt` is the path to the initial set of points for the blackbox to begin with.
-It should follow the same format as the one in the `tests` folder: </p>
+`.\X.txt` is the path to the initial set of points for the blackbox to begin with.
+It should follow the same format as the one in the `tests` folder:

 ```bash
 [x_0, y_0, x_1, y_1, ..., x_n, y_n]